bercol20/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
 Access control will ensure that only authorized users, namely, ourselves, will be able to connect in the first place.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 Load balancer defends an organization against DDoS.
-Jam box is a source connector from where we can connect to other servers.
+Jum box is a source connector from where we can connect to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
 - _TODO: What does Filebeat watch for?_ Filebeat detects changes to the filesystem.
 Especialy we use it to collect Apache logs.